 Skip to main content

-Australia · Dental School Interview Prep · 2027 cycle
+Australia · Dental interview prep · 2027 cycle

-Eight common themes, a six-week plan, live mock interviews with current Australian dental students, and the AU-specific content your UK MMI prep does not cover: AHPRA, public dental funding, Indigenous oral health, fluoridation history, and manual dexterity reflection.
+Eight recurring themes, a six-week plan and live mock interviews with current Australian dental students — plus the AU-specific content your UK MMI prep does not cover: AHPRA, public dental funding, Indigenous oral health, fluoridation history and manual dexterity reflection.

 Eight themes every AU dental MMI tests